boazsegev/plezi/README.md

 ## Short and Sweet

-What if your next Pub/Sub application could be as short as.
+What if your next Pub/Sub application could be as easy as:

 ```ruby
 require 'plezi'